dev-adi-github-nuitka/namespace-packages-nuitka/README.md

 1. Create a new virtual environment and upgrade pip
 1. Run `pip install ./src/pkg1` and `pip install ./src/pkg2`
 1. Run `pip install .`
-1. Run `python -m main`.
+1. Run `python src/main.py`.
 You should get output like the below:

     ```shell
     Thing One